Troubleshooting

 When attempting to commit changes, you may see an error like this which indicates your user name or email hasn't been configured within git.

-Assuming git is installed (JadeGit depends on Git for Windows), use the following commands to configure your user name and email (via Git Bash, PowerShell or another command line interface).
+Assuming git is installed (JadeGit depends on ), use the following commands to configure your user name and email (via Git Bash, PowerShell or another command line interface).

 Use the following command to check what has been set (before or after):